karpathy/arxiv-sanity-preserver/README.md

 This code is currently running live at [www.arxiv-sanity.com/](http://www.arxiv-sanity.com/).
 Right now it's serving ~13,000 arxiv papers from cs.[CV|CL|LG] over the last ~3 years, and more will be added in time as I build this out.

 ### Dependencies
 You will need numpy, feedparser (to process xml files), scikit learn (for tfidf vectorizer), and flask (for serving the results), and tornado (if you want to run the flask server in production).
 Also dateutil, and scipy.
+And sqlite3 for database (accounts, library support, etc.).
 Most of these are easy to get through `pip`, e.g.:

 ```bash
 $ virtualenv env                # optional: use virtualenv